linpaws1364/MallGhar-ecommerce-website/README.md

-# MallGhar - Aapne Ghar ka Mall (An Ecommerce website made using ReactJS and Redux)
+# MallGhar - Aapne Ghar ka Mall (An Ecommerce website made using ReactJs and Redux)

 Please use the following link to access live project - https://swapnilroy-mallghar.netlify.app/